 - Private Boat Dinner on the Nile (price on request)

 Day 5: Travel to Hurghada

-Not only that, you will also be treated to an exquisite seafood lunch by the wonderful crew on board.
+There is an array of underwater beauty around the reefs of Hurghada and this is truly a once in a lifetime experience.
+Onboard you will also be treated to an exquisite lunch by the wonderful crew on board.